evantianx/react-todo-hooks-redux-example/README.md

 };
 ```

-Use hooks to organize store logic at one place, so that the component code can be really shorter and cleaner.
-And the most important thing is that we could reuse the hook at other place.
+Use hooks to organize store logic at one place, so that the component code can be shorter and cleaner.
+And the most important thing is that we could reuse the hook at any other place.

 ```js
 // src/containers/VisibleTodoList.js

 import React from "react";
 import { TodoList } from "../components/TodoList";
 import { useTodosStore } from "../store";